Chalked paint is typically a latex-based paint mixed with fine granular powder.

 How to Make Chalk Paint with Plaster of Paris?

-The process to make DIY chalk paint is easy and you can certainly do it with minimum items at home.
+The process of making DIY chalk paint is easy, and you can certainly do it with minimum items at home.

 - Mix 1/3 cup of Plaster of Paris with the same amount of warm water

 - Make sure to break up any balls or chunk of plaster and mix it well till a smooth pasty mixture is formed

 - Add this mixture to a cup of flat water-based latex paint and stir thoroughly

 - Apply this chalky finish paint using a paintbrush